 For molecular biology investigation, DNA from three individuals (one adult male and two adult females) was extracted from a 1 cm-piece of the central body with the Qiagen Dneasy Blood & Tissue Kit following manufacturer’s instructions.
 PCR amplification conditions and primers were as in Folmer et al. (1994).
 DNA amplicons were cleaned using the Clean-Easy PCR & Gel Extraction Kit (Canvax) and sent to Macrogen Inc. for sequencing.

 The phylogenetic position of the species was investigated through maximum likelihood inference.
-For that, we retrieved nematomorph sequences from NCBI and inferred a maximum-likelihood tree with IQ-TREE2 (Minh et al. 2020), with automated model selection (Kalyaanamoorthy et al. 2017) (Best-fit model: K3Pu+F+I+G4 chosen according to Bayesian Information Criteria).
+For that, we retrieved nucleotide COI nematomorph sequences from NCBI, aligned them with MAFFT with the progressive method L-INS-1 (Katoh and Standley 2013), and inferred a maximum-likelihood tree with IQ-TREE2 (Minh et al. 2020), with automated model selection (Kalyaanamoorthy et al. 2017) (Best-fit model: K3Pu+F+I+G4 chosen according to Bayesian Information Criteria).
+Paragordious obamai, varius and tricuspidatus were used as outgroups.
 Three analyses were run with different branch support methods: (i) standard nonparametric bootstrap with 100 replicates, (ii) Shimodaira–Hasegawa approximate likelihood ratio test (SH-aLRT) with 1,000 replicates, and (ii) ultrafast bootstrap with 10,000 replicates.
 The mitochondrial genome was retrieved from the genome assembly (see below), annotated with MitoZ (Meng et al. 2019) and compared to the mitogenome of Gordionus alpestris (NCBI accession number MG257765).

 Genomic DNA extraction